 Most bacteria that get into the bloodstream are killed by the immune system.
-However, sometimes some bacteria survive and settle on a heart valve (particularly if the valve is already damaged in some way), or on another section of the endocardium.
+However, sometimes some bacteria survive.
+They may then settle on a heart valve (particularly if the valve is already damaged in some way), or on another section of the tissue that lines the inside of the heart chambers (the endocardium).
 Once a small focus of infection develops in the endocardium it is difficult for the immune system to clear it.

 Who gets infective endocarditis?

 Endocarditis is uncommon.
 In the UK it occurs in about 20 in a million people each year.
 It can occur in anybody but the risk of developing it is increased in people who have: